Viktoriia-Kapkanets/YRES-data-analytics-portfolio/03-tableau-dashboards/README.md

 ## Approach

-Built end-to-end in Tableau Desktop with the following design decisions:
+Built end-to-end in Tableau Desktop:

 - **Multi-tab dashboard architecture** — eight analytical views within a single workbook (Total sign-ups, By province, By city, By day of week, By time of day, By placement type, By age range, By referral).
-This allows program coordinators to navigate from high-level overview to detailed segmentation without switching files.
+Coordinators navigate from high-level overview to detailed segmentation without switching files.
-- **Geographic mapping** — custom Canadian province and city visualization using Tableau's geographic role assignments, with color-coding by province to distinguish regional patterns (BC/AB vs ON).
+- **Geographic mapping** — Canadian province and city visualization using Tableau's geographic role assignments, with color-coding by province to distinguish regional patterns (BC/AB vs ON).
-- **Calculated fields** — derived dimensions to support deeper segmentation analysis (e.g., grouping referral sources into categories, bucketing time-of-day).
+- **Calculated fields** — derived dimensions to support deeper segmentation analysis (grouping referral sources into categories, bucketing time-of-day).
-- **Interactive filtering** — slicers and parameter actions that allow filtering across multiple views simultaneously, supporting both program-level and cross-program analysis.
+- **Interactive filtering** — slicers and parameter actions that filter across multiple views simultaneously.

 ---